-Driveline Hitting PlyoCare balls (or “hitting plyos”) balls help athletes evaluate their swing path and give instant feedback on the quality of their contact.
-The slight overload of the balls allows the hitter to be strong through contact with the ball.
-Hitting PlyoCare balls are built to be hit everyday.
-The extra air in the ball gives on contact to protect metal bats.
+Driveline Hitting PlyoCare balls (or “hitting plyos”) help athletes evaluate their swing path and give instant feedback on the quality of their contact.
+The slight overload of the balls increases the level of difficulty for athletes to produce an efficient ball-bat collision.

-Off-Set Front Toss: A Hitting Drill ExampleWe use both baseballs and hitting plyos for this and many other drills inside the facility.
-Athletes progress from tee work to underhand front toss to overhead toss with these balls.
-The variation of both the incoming trajectory and speed plus the variation of the ball weight makes for a challenging, adaptive training environment that speeds mechanical improvements and reinforces good movements and good contact.
+We use both hitting plyos and baseballs for this and many other drills inside the facility.
+With plyos, hitters will generally progress from tee work ➡ underhand front toss ➡ overhand toss.
+The variation of the incoming trajectory, speed, and different ball weights makes for a challenging/adaptive training environment.
+This type of environment accelerates mechanical improvements and reinforces existing positive movement patterns.

 What Does a Mishit Look Like?

 First swing is a mishit, second swing is on plane.

 How Do They Work?

 Drill work with hitting plyos reinforces 3 critical aspects of the swing: